funkey/recept/README.md

 password.
 You can find both the IP address and password in "Settings" -> "Help" -> "Copyrights and licenses", at the bottom.

-If you want to uninstall the fix, simply remove the line containing `LD_PRELOAD` from `/lib/systemd/system/xochitl.service` on your device.
-Restart your device or run `systemctl daemon-reload; systemctl restart xochitl`.
+If you want to uninstall the fix, simply enter `0` when asked for the smoothing value in the install script.

 How does it work?
 -----------------